-Gone are the days when we could just wing it and hope the account manager knows what they’re doing (who are we kidding?
+Gone are the days when we could just wing it and hope the account manager knows what they were doing (who are we kidding?
 We couldn’t do it back then either!).
 Project management is its own entity and needs to be treated as such.

 Many companies, both large and small, have invested wisely in project management professionals and software.
 Knowing the importance of project management is essential to successfully complete work to a high standard – as well as staying on budget and within deadlines.